Prestige is extremely proud to be an approved provider of services to Veterans through the community nursing program.

 For more information about the Department of Veterans' Affairs, visit www.dva.gov.au or call 13 32 54.

 Prestige Inhome Care has earned an outstanding reputation over many years of delivering the very best private care and nursing available!

 What is the process?

-- After a telephone discussion about the client’s needs and current situation, we organise a convenient time for an in-home consultation with you and your family members.
+- After a telephone discussion about your needs and current situation, we organise a convenient time for an in-home consultation with you and your family members.

 - One of our experienced team members will meet you to answer any questions, conduct a care needs assessment, explain how we can assist, construct a tailored care plan and quotation.

-- To ensure our clients receive the best quality care, every care plan is assessed and approved by a Care Coordinator who will call you to discuss if, how or when you wish Prestige Inhome Care to deliver the care.
+- To ensure our clients receive the best quality care, your service needs are forwarded to our Service Coordinator team.
+One of our Care Coordinators will call you to discuss if, how or when you wish Prestige Inhome Care to deliver the care.

 At Prestige Inhome Care we take the time to understand our clients' needs so we can deliver the highest quality care!